-The following documents or portions of documents filed by the Company (File No. 0-19311) with the Securities and Exchange Commission (the "SEC" or "Commission") are incorporated herein by reference: (a) Annual Report on Form 10-K for the fiscal year ended December 31, 1996; (b) Proxy Statement dated April 22, 1997 and (c) the description of the Company's Common Stock which is contained in its Registration Statement on Form 8-A filed under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), on May 24, 1991, and the description of the Company's Series X Junior Participating Preferred Stock contained in the Company's Registration Statement on Form 8-A filed under the Exchange Act on August 2, 1997, including any amendments or reports filed for the purpose of updating such description.
+The following documents or portions of documents filed by the Company (File No. 0-19311) with the Securities and Exchange Commission (the "SEC" or "Commission") are incorporated herein by reference: (a) Annual Report on Form 10-K for the fiscal year ended December 31, 1997; (b) Proxy Statement dated April 22, 1997; (c) the description of the Company's Common Stock which is contained in its Registration Statement on Form 8-A filed under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), on May 24, 1991; and (d) the description of the Company's Series X Junior Participating Preferred Stock contained in the Company's Registration Statement on Form 8-A filed under the Exchange Act on August 2, 1997, including any amendments or reports filed for the purpose of updating any of such reports, statements or descriptions.